Pausa: Examples

 In English, the last stressed syllable before a pausa receives tonic stress, giving the illusion of a distinction between primary and secondary stress.
 In dialects of English with linking or intrusive R (a type of liaison), the r is not realized in pausa even if the following word begins in a vowel.
 Similarly, French liaison does not operate in pausa.

 English words that have weak and strong forms are realized as strong after and often also before a pausa.

 In some dialects of English, the voiced fricatives devoice when they are in pausa, making the /z/ a [z̥] in "a loud buzz" but remaining a [z] in "a buzz that's loud".

 In Arabic, Biblical Hebrew, other Semitic languages, and Egyptian, pausa affects grammatical inflections.
 In Arabic, short vowels, including those carrying case, are dropped before a pausa, and the gender is modified.
 The Arabic alphabet has a letter ة (tāʾ marbūṭa تاء مربوطة) for the feminine, which is classically pronounced [h] in pausa but [t] in liaison.
-In Biblical Hebrew, /laχ/ (לָךְ) is the general feminine form of 'to you' but also the pausal masculine form.
+In Masoretic Biblical Hebrew, /laχ/ (לָךְ) is the general feminine form of 'to you' but also the pausal masculine form.

 In Spanish, voiced fricative/approximants [β̞, ð̞, ɣ̞, ʝ̞] are pronounced as stops [b, d, ɡ, ɟʝ] after a pausa and after a nasal.

 In Tuscan, the full infinitive form of the verb occurs only pre-pausa.

 In Kombe, a word-final high tone becomes low or downstepped in pausa.

 In Mehri, emphatic consonants become ejectives pre-pausa.

 In Tapieté, epenthesis of [x] occurs when /ɨ/ is in pausa, while epenthesis of [ʔ] occurs when any other vowel is in pausa.
 So the word /kɨ/ becomes [kɨx] when it is in pausa, and the word /hẽʔẽ/ becomes [hẽʔẽʔ] when it is in pausa.